Youth and community work

 Further study

-Some graduates opt for postgraduate study, such as studying a research-based Masters degree or a PhD in education or community/youth studies.
+Some graduates opt for postgraduate study, such as studying a research-based Masters degree or a PhD in education or community/youth studies, however most go straight into employment.
 MA courses for qualified youth and community workers are also available.

 For some careers, such as teaching and social work, you'll need to take further vocational training.
 You'll need to complete work-based training programmes to enter careers such as probation or police officer.